hb9kns/hb9kns.github.io/index.md

 You can read my amateur radio logbook in [HTML]( hamlog.html ) or [Markdown/text]( hamlog.md ) format.

-(The HTML at times may be out of date, as I cannot update it from all mobile devices.
+(The HTML may be out of date for up to a day, as I cannot generate it from all mobile devices.
 The Markdown version always will be up to date.)

 ---